Can You Sue Your Employer for Slander and Defamation?

 Employment Reference

-As we saw above, employers generally have the right to share information about former employees with a prospective employer.
-Employers are presumed to be acting in good faith when they do so.
-In order to prove defamation in this case, you will have to show that the employer made a false statement about you and did so either knowingly or recklessly.
-You can then point to the harm you experienced as a result (not getting the job).
-In some cases, you may be able to show defamation per se, depending on how damaging the employer’s false statements were.
+Employers generally have the right to share information about former employees with a prospective employer.
+Employers are presumed to be acting in good faith.
+To prove defamation, you will have to show that the employer made a false statement about you and did so either knowingly or recklessly.
+You can then show the harm you experienced (not getting the job).
+In some cases, you may be able to show defamation per se, depending on the employer’s false statements.

 Employment Review

-Say you are up for a promotion, and management conducts an employee review.
+You are up for a promotion, and management conducts an employee review.
 Management relies on reports your supervisor wrote.
 You end up not getting promoted.
-You will need to show that you were not promoted (harm) because of what your supervisor said about you in their reports.
+You will need to show that you lost the promotion because of what your supervisor said about you in their report.
 Then, you will need to show that the negative things your supervisor said were false and that they made them knowingly or recklessly.

 Employee Options Besides a Defamation Lawsuit

 Employer defamation cases can be very hard to win.
 Lenzo says that in over 25 years of representing employees, “I don’t think I’ve ever handled a defamation case for an employee.”
-Because the actual malice standard in employment defamation is difficult to prove, Lenzo cautions employees that they may not succeed with a defamation claim.
-Plus, unless an employee has experienced some “demonstrable reputational harm that has had some real significant economic impact,” it can be hard to get a lawyer to take a defamation case except on an hourly basis, which can be costly.
+The actual malice standard in employment defamation is difficult to prove.
+Lenzo cautions employees that they may not succeed with a defamation legal claim.
+Plus, unless an employee has experienced some “demonstrable reputational harm that has had some real significant economic impact,” it can be hard to get a defamation lawyer to take your case except on an hourly basis, which can be costly.

 Finding the Right Attorney for Your Needs

-Because of how difficult it can be to prove an employer defamation claim, getting legal advice from an experienced defamation attorney is essential.
-Many attorneys provide initial free consultations to prospective clients.
-These meetings allow the attorney to hear the facts of your case and for you to determine if the attorney meets your needs.
+Getting legal advice from an experienced defamation attorney is essential.
+Many attorneys provide free initial consultations to prospective clients.
+These meetings allow the attorney to hear the facts of your case and so you can determine if the attorney meets your needs.

 To see whether an attorney is a good fit, ask informed questions such as:

-• Do you have experience with defamation cases?
+- Do you have experience with workplace defamation cases?

 Visit the Super Lawyers directory to find an employment law attorney in your area.